team-dev-docs/devdocsprod-dev-docs/docs/interactive tutorials/Create a Sequence Tutorial.md

 ![create_a_sequence_tutorial/step_27](/img/create_a_sequence_tutorial/step_27.png)

-On the second file,  right click and Open Dev-doc for current file
+On the second file,  right click on "Open Dev-doc for current file"

 ![create_a_sequence_tutorial/step_28](/img/create_a_sequence_tutorial/step_28.png)

 If done correctly you should see a button at the top that when clicked opens the other codfile and tutorial.
 Now feel free to write content in the second page.

 ![create_a_sequence_tutorial/step_29](/img/create_a_sequence_tutorial/step_29.png)

+Congrats, you just created a sequence tutorial.